reqable/re-highlight/README.md

 The code in the syntax highlighting rule interpreter part is translated directly from `highlightjs`, and we have tried to keep the consistency of file structure, class names, function names, and code logic as much as possible to facilitate future upgrades and synchronization.

+## Used By

+- [re-editor](https://github.com/reqable/re-editor) A powerful lightweight text and code editor widget.

 ## Issues and Features

 The syntax and logic of `Re-Highlight` are strictly translated from the `highlightjs` project.
 If you find any syntax issues or need support for new languages, we suggest submitting them to [highlightjs](https://github.com/highlightjs/highlight.js), and we will try to synchronize them as soon as possible.